-This was Geoffrey’s 10th Marathon and undoubtedly his most memorable.
-London is quite different from the other large marathons in that the major sponsor is Virgin Money Giving – meaning that it is so charity focused.
+This was Geoffrey’s 10th Marathon and undoubtedly his most memorable to date.
+London is quite different from the other large marathons in that the major sponsor is Virgin Money Giving, meaning that the event is so charity focused.
 Around 75% of the nearly 43,000 runners raise money for charity.
 In total, more than £1 billion has been raised since the first London Marathon event in 1981 and it is now the largest single one day fundraising event in the world.
 Over to Geoffrey …

 I felt good right from the start but often this is due to the excess adrenaline.
 It can sometimes catch you out as you run too fast and then pay for it dearly over the last 10kms.
 But the training had gone really well so I wasn’t too concerned.
 There’s also a marathon mantra which you repeat to yourself time and time again during the run – Trust Your Training!